 The agreement, which also includes charges over the company’s marketing of Paxil and Wellbutrin, is the largest health care fraud settlement in U.S. history.

-The law firm of Heygood, Orr & Pearson has the resources and experience to protect a person’s rights and the rights of their loved ones against irresponsible pharmaceutical companies and medical device manufacturers.
-If you have been injured or have lost someone you care about because of defective or dangerous prescription drugs or medical devices, you deserve to have the manufacturer held responsible and to receive proper compensation.
-Contact us for a free consultation by calling toll-free at 1-877-446-9001 or by filling out the free consultation form on this page to find out more about your legal options.
+If you have been injured or have lost someone you care about because of defective or dangerous prescription drugs or medical devices, you may have the right to hold the manufacturer responsible.
+Contact us for a free consultation by calling toll-free at 1-877-446-9001 or by filling out our free consultation form to find out more about your legal options.